 In addition to our tutors’ experience and tutoring ability, we organise regular Guest Sessions from industry professionals for one-off lectures, pitching panels, and critical feedback on your projects throughout the course.
 We believe in the value of receiving real industry input on a regular basis to enhance your own personal development.

-There's no requirement for you to have any experience in filmmaking.
+There's no requirement for you to have any experience.
 There's also no requirement that you are a beginner.
 Try to think of the 1-year course as a challenge - it's a place for you to come and work hard under limiting conditions to train your creative muscles and build up your skillset.
 We offer several weekly workshops and roundtables to equip you with any technical knowledge or aesthetic feedback you might need, but only if you need them.

 BUILDINGS & EQUIPMENT

 The short answer is yes.
 Bookable time will be provided and can be reserved for personal and school projects, outside of scheduled class time.
 We want our equipment to be used!
+Our facilities are open from 10 - 22 Monday through Saturday for you.
+Anytime there's no class going on in a space, you are free to use it.

 However, especially in the case of taking equipment off-site there will be an equipment rental contract in place that outlines what happens in the case of any damages or loss of equipment.
 There will not be any charge for using our equipment.